valfvo/punyduck/README.md

-# punyduck
+# PunyDuck
-Platforme de distribution des projets des étudiants de la Faculté des sciences de l'Université de Montpellier
+Platforme de distribution des projets des étudiants de la Faculté des sciences de l'Université de Montpellier.

-# license
+# License
 Punyduck is provided under a MIT license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.